Renting in Ontario: Your rights

 Formal repayment agreement

 We encourage landlords and tenants to work together to establish fair arrangements for repayment of rent.
-If a landlord applies to the board for an eviction based on non-payment of rent, the landlord and tenant may settle the eviction application by reaching a formal repayment agreement that is approved by the board.
+If a landlord applies to the LTB for an eviction based on non-payment of rent, the landlord and tenant may settle the eviction application by reaching a formal repayment agreement that is approved by the LTB.

 Informal repayment agreement

-If you are struggling to meet a repayment agreement that the board did not approve, your landlord still must apply to the board for an eviction hearing.
+If you are struggling to meet a repayment agreement that the LTB did not approve, your landlord still must apply to the LTB for an eviction hearing.
 At the hearing you would be able to explain why you were unable to follow the repayment agreement.

-Repayment agreements, whether formal or informal, do not allow landlords to evict a tenant without an order from the board.
-Tenants will continue to be able to request a hearing at the board.
-The board can consider the circumstances of each case to determine whether or not an eviction order should be issued.
+Repayment agreements, whether formal or informal, do not allow landlords to evict a tenant without an order from the LTB.
+Tenants will continue to be able to request a hearing at the LTB.
+The LTB can consider the circumstances of each case to determine whether or not an eviction order should be issued.

 Landlords cannot impose repayment agreements on tenants, and tenants cannot be evicted for refusing a rent repayment plan.
 It’s an offence under the Residential Tenancies Act, 2006 for a landlord to harass or threaten a tenant to get them to move out.